Tatum, Brown lead Celtics to easy 125-98 win over Suns

 AP Sports Writer

+PHOENIX (AP) — The hardest task these days for the Boston Celtics might be staying humble.

-PHOENIX (AP) — Jayson Tatum and Jaylen Brown each cored 25 points, Malcolm Brodgon added 16 off the bench and the Boston Celtics embarrassed the Phoenix Suns 125-98 on Wednesday night.
+Jayson Tatum and Jaylen Brown each scored 25 points, Malcolm Brogdon added 16 off the bench and the rolling Celtics embarrassed the sloppy Phoenix Suns 125-98 on Wednesday night.

+“You enjoy the moment, but you’ve got to understand why you did it,” Celtics coach Joe Mazzulla said.
+“Then you’ve got to know that it’s a long year.
+This could happen to us.
+It might not, but we’re going to go through some type of obstacles throughout the year.”

-The Celtics won for the eighth time in nine games, improving their NBA-best record to 21-5.
+Boston won for the eighth time in nine games, improving its NBA-best record to 21-5.
 The Suns — who came into the game with the best record in a crowded Western Conference race — lost for the third time in four games.

+“We didn’t compete the way we needed to compete tonight,” Suns center Deandre Ayton said.

 The expected showdown between two of the league’s top teams never materialized with the Celtics leading by 45 points.
 The Celtics took a 31-21 lead after one quarter over the cold-shooting Suns, who missed all eight of their 3-point attempts.